GE08T/basic-php/README.md

 ```
 </br>Or Download Manually with .zip File

-You can Run this Like PHP Usually
+You can Run this with Xampp like Usually